AlexsLemonade/reproducible-research/docs/setup_instructions/windows_installation_instructions.md

 #### RStudio for Windows

-We will only be using the RStudio IDE from Windows, so this only needs to be installed once.

 First, navigate to the RStudio website's Download page in the browser: https://www.rstudio.com/products/rstudio/download/#download.
 Click the button to download RStudio for Windows.